- Early Childhood & Family Support

 - The Runaway & Homeless Youth Program provides crisis intervention and prevention in schools and the community, and can help youth resolve family conflict.

-- At the Youth Resource Center, youth can access basic needs such as food, clothes, showers, and laundry, as well as life-changing services such as mental health counseling, substance misuse treatment, educational advocacy, job skills training, and more.
+- At the Youth Resource Centers in Rochester and Manchester, youth can access basic needs such as food, clothes, showers, and laundry, as well as life-changing services such as mental health counseling, substance misuse treatment, educational advocacy, job skills training, and more.

-- The Transitional Living Program provides housing and support services to homeless youth as they advance toward self-sufficiency and success.
+The Transitional Living Program provides housing and supportive services to youth experiencing/on brink of homelessness as they advance toward self-sufficiency and success.

-Through our annual SleepOut event, Waypoint endeavors to raise community consciousness and funds to aid homeless youth, and get another step closer to ending homelessness in New Hampshire.
+Through our annual SleepOut event, Waypoint endeavors to raise community consciousness and funds to aid homeless youth, and help us take #TheNextStep toward ending homelessness in New Hampshire.

 In order to accomplish this, WE NEED YOU.
-PLEASE JOIN US, Friday, March 20, at Stanton Plaza, downtown Manchester, NH, or at Christ Episcopal Church in Exeter.
+PLEASE JOIN US, Friday, March 24.
+2023.
 Sleep out with us.
 Support us.
 Spread the word about our event.
 Whichever you chose, do it now.
 It will make all the difference.